skoerfgen/ACMECert/README.md

 ###### Return Values
 > Returns a PEM encoded certificate chain.
 ###### Errors/Exceptions
-> Throws an `ACME_Exception` if the server responded with an error message or an `Exception` if an other error occured obtaining the certificate.
+> Throws an `ACME_Exception` if the server responded with an error message or an `Exception` if an other error occurred obtaining the certificate.

 ---